p2k3m/ResumeForge/README.md

   may include only letters, numbers, hyphens, and underscores and must be 30 characters or fewer
 - `CreateDataBucket` – answer `false` if the bucket already exists and should be reused
 - `CreateResumeTable` – answer `false` if the DynamoDB table already exists and should be reused
+- `ApiThrottlingRateLimit` – steady-state requests per second allowed on the stage (defaults to `100`)
+- `ApiThrottlingBurstLimit` – short burst requests per second allowed on the stage (defaults to `50`)
+- `IpRateLimit` – WAFv2 rate-based limit applied when no external Web ACL ARN is supplied (defaults to `2000` requests per five minutes)

 The deployment creates: